|Program||Expected Length||Project and/or thesis||Course based|

 - JSGS 867 Advanced Policy Analysis

 Please note that only those registered in the Graduate certificate in Public Policy Analysis will earn the certificate.
-The certificate can be taken as a stand-alone program and the courses can be applied to the completion of the MPA.
+The certificate can be taken as a stand-alone program and the courses can be applied to the completion of the Master of Public Administration (M.P.A.).

 About the School